Only 2 out of 10 will read past this line.

 5. Conversational copywriting is the future of marketing

-More content than ever before is being read on mobile devices.
-Try and think how a collection of the wrong words are going to be on a small screen: one large pile of text.
+More content than ever before is read on mobile devices.
+Try and think how a collection of the wrong words will look on a small screen: one large pile of text.

 Web copywriters know how to address this issue with the right amount of white space, and the right use of the most powerful and direct words.

 We're fast approaching the time where 50% of all searches are voice searches.